ansys/pyspeos/README.rst

 Sources
 ~~~~~~~
-**Prerequisite**: User needs to have a GitHub account and a valid Personnal Access Token
+**Prerequisite**: user needs to have a GitHub account and a valid Personal Access Token
-(see GitHub Settings/Developer settings/Personnal access tokens/Generate new token).
+(see GitHub Settings/Developer settings/Personal access tokens/Generate new token).

 Clone and install
 ^^^^^^^^^^^^^^^^^